 - "Front head- and legroom is very good on all models.
 The rear seats, however, can be a bit cramped in the Coupe and Cabriolet but are very nice in the Sedan and Wagon." -- Kelley Blue Book

 - "In sedans, headroom and legroom are ample, even for taller or longer-legged drivers." -- Consumer Guide (2012)

 The 2013 Mercedes-Benz E350 sedan comes standard with a sunroof, dual-zone automatic climate control and Mercedes’ COMAND infotainment system, which includes Bluetooth phone and audio streaming, a six-disc CD changer, HD Radio and a 7-inch display.
-Also standard is Mercedes’ Attention Assist system, which monitors driving behavior for signs of drowsiness and alerts the driver with visual and audible warnings.
-Options and features available on higher trims include a panoramic moonroof, adaptive headlamps, push-button start, a power trunk lid, a power rear sunshade, navigation, an iPod interface, satellite radio, a Harman Kardon surround-sound audio system and a rear-seat entertainment system.
-A number of safety features are also optional, including a backup camera, parking sensors, rear side-impact air bags, adaptive cruise control, night vision with pedestrian detection and lane departure warning and blind spot monitoring systems.
+Mercedes’ Attention Assist system is also standard.
+It monitors driving behavior for signs of drowsiness and alerts the driver with visual and audible warnings.
+Options and features available in higher trims include a panoramic moonroof, adaptive headlamps, push-button start, a power trunk lid, a power rear sunshade, navigation, an iPod interface, satellite radio, a Harman Kardon surround-sound audio system and a rear-seat entertainment system.
+A number of safety features are also optional, including a backup camera, parking sensors, rear side-impact air bags, adaptive cruise control, night vision with pedestrian detection, lane departure warning and blind spot monitoring.